 Atlantic Provinces Select 32 Day RV Caravan

 Our northern neighbor is a world of loonies, toonies, Zambonis and exuberant hockey fans, eh?
-There’s so much to do and see in beautiful Canada, and Fantasy’s 32-day Atlantic Provinces tour is the perfect way to experience the scenery, the charm, the people and the culture of the northeastern part of this massive country.
+There’s so much to do and see in beautiful Canada, and Fantasy’s 32-day Atlantic Provinces tour is the perfect way to experience the scenery, charm, people and culture of the northeastern part of this massive country.

 We continue our travels through New Brunswick, stopping in Saint John.
 Our guided bus tour takes us to Fort Howe, built by the British in 1777 to protect local residents from rowdy Americans during the Revolutionary War.
 We stop at the Old City Market, the oldest continuing farmers’ market in Canada and stretching over a full city block.

-We visit the Carleton Martello Tower, one of 16 defensive structures erected across Canada’s coast which played a major protective role until 1944.
+We visit the Carleton Martello Tower, one of 16 defensive structures erected across Canada’s coast that played a major protective role until 1944.
 And we witness the Saint John River’s Reversing Falls – a phenomenon caused by the tides of the Bay of Fundy.
 As the bay’s tides begin to rise, they slow the course of the river until the flow stops completely.
 When the tides become higher than the river level, it begins to flow upstream, eventually creating rapids.
-As the tide lowers, the upstream flow of the river subsides and it resumes its normal flow back to the bay.
+As the tide lowers, the upstream flow of the river subsides and resumes its normal flow back to the bay.
 And this occurs every 12-1/2 hours!

 Next, we camp in fascinating Lunenburg, which has retained its original layout and appearance since it was established as a planned British colonial settlement in 1753.
 We visit the Fisheries Museum of the Atlantic, which accurately depicts life in a fishing village through their living fish exhibit and wharf-side ships.
-We’ve plenty of time for an optional drive to Mahone Bay, the Blue Rocks and Peggy’s Cove – where since 1915 the iconic Peggy’s Point Lighthouse has kept watch over ships and boats sailing the ocean.
+We’ve plenty of time for an optional drive to Mahone Bay, the Blue Rocks and Peggy’s Cove, where since 1915 the iconic Peggy’s Point Lighthouse has kept watch over ships and boats sailing the ocean.

-We continue our journey north to North Sydney where we board the ferry for the short ride to Grand Codroy, Newfoundland, the island home to friendly “Newfies”!
+We continue our journey to North Sydney where we board the ferry for the short ride to Grand Codroy, Newfoundland, the island home to friendly “Newfies”!

 There’s nothing like Newfie hospitality, but first it’s necessary to participate in a Newfie “Screech-In” ceremony in order to become an honorary Newfoundlander.
-And it’s somewhat of an obligation in this less traveled land!
+And it’s somewhat of an obligation in this less-traveled land!

-We begin our exploration of Newfoundland by driving up the Viking Highway on the west coast as far as St. Anthony – located on the northern tip of the island and the northernmost stop on our tour.
-It’s also known as the “Seafood Capital of the Atlantic” and we take advantage of that with a Viking Feast Dinner.
+We begin our exploration of Newfoundland by driving up the Viking Highway on the west coast as far as St. Anthony, located on the northern tip of the island and the northernmost stop on our tour.
+It’s also known as the “Seafood Capital of the Atlantic,” and we take advantage of that with a Viking Feast Dinner.
 The next day we travel to Norstead, a recreated Viking village.
 With the help of costumed interpreters, we check out the blacksmith’s forging iron, step aboard a replica of a Viking sailing ship and learn how the seafaring Vikings navigated the Atlantic using a simple notched stick to measure the distance by the stars.
 After a Norseman lunch, we visit L’Anse aux Meadows, a historic site which is believed to be the oldest European settlement in the New World.

-Due to the surrounding capelin feeding grounds, the St. Anthony area has the longest whale watching season in North America and Fantasy has left time to schedule an optional whale watching boat tour.
+Due to the surrounding capelin feeding grounds, the St. Anthony area has the longest whale-watching season in North America, and Fantasy has left time to schedule an optional whale-watching boat tour.
 There are also lots of opportunities to view a spectacular array of whales, dolphins, seals and other ocean mammals right from shore.

 We’ve learned much about the culture, language, history and friendly people of our neighboring country, and this experience will stay with us forever.